A Handbook On The Gospel Of Luke

 This Comparative Handbook surveys the Judaic environment of the Gospels of Matthew and Luke.
 Analogies are traced with the Pseudepigrapha (together with Philo and Josephus), discoveries related to Qumran, and Rabbinic Literature (inclusive of the Targumim).

-Download A Translator's Handbook on the Gospel of Luke Book in PDF, Epub and Kindle
+A Handbook on the Gospel of Matthew

-Author | : Barclay Moon Newman |
+Author: Barclay Moon Newman

-Publisher | : American Bible Society |
+Publisher: American Bible Society

 Download A Handbook on the Gospel of Matthew Book in PDF, Epub and Kindle